juancarlosjr97/university-peer-evaluation-automation/README.md

 ###### Google Drive

 1. Go to `https://drive.google.com/drive/my-drive` and open the folder created for the project.
-The folder should have the same name as the constant `GDRIVE_FOLDER_NAME` created during `Apps Script Project Setup` step `10`.
+The folder should have the same name as the constant `GOOGLE_DRIVE_FOLDER_NAME` created during `Apps Script Project Setup` step `10`.

 2. Right click on the folder, and click on `Share` and enter the email of the person to share.
 Select either `Editor` or `Viewer` depending on the access require to the project Google Drive folder.

 ### Manual Triggers

-By sharing access will allow to those invited to execute the `Manual triggers` on the project spreadsheet.
+By sharing access will allow to those invited to the App Script project to execute the `Manual triggers` from the project spreadsheet.

 #### Apps Script Project